CALCANEUS ANATOMY

 • Origin site for part of the Abductor digiti quinti

-• Contributes to heel stability
+• Contributes to your heel stability

 SUSTENTACULUM TALI